10up/theme-scaffold/README.md

 - Rename folder 10up-theme-scaffold -> your project's name
 - Do case-sensitive search/replace for the following:

-	- TenUpThemeScaffold
+	- TenUpScaffold
-	- TENUP_THEME_SCAFFOLD
+	- TENUP_SCAFFOLD
-	- tenup-theme-scaffold
+	- tenup-scaffold
-	- tenup_theme_scaffold
+	- tenup_scaffold

 - `cd` into the theme folder
 - run `npm install`